-Although the statistics show he conclusively got the better of the legendary Michael Schumacher across his first three years at Mercedes, the seven-times champion was widely considered to be past his prime, meaning Rosberg was left in something of a 'no-win' situation as far as reputation-building was concerned.
+Although the statistics show he conclusively got the better of the legendary Michael Schumacher across his first three years at Mercedes, there were questions over whether the seven-time World Champion was past his prime.

 The pair may be long-time friends but, having been born five months apart in 1985, they are also generational rivals and first partnered each other while rising teenage karting stars in Mercedes' junior ranks.